 The greatest motivator for me running and developing Termsoup is the rapid spread of knowledge and helping translators create a more humanized work environment.

-Termsoup was enthusiastically assisted by many translators and editors at the beginning of our development.
+Termsoup was also enthusiastically assisted by many translators and editors at the beginning of our development.
 They had interviews with our team and shared their translation experiences with us.
 They are Alice, Chloe, David, Eric, Jennifer, KC, Ping, Yichen, Jia.
 Xuan Wang, Junhui Li, and Kelly.

 We especially would like to express our thanks to Gaowei Zhang (張高維), Chairman of the Taipei Translators & Interpreters Union, Chengshu Yang (楊承淑), Director of the International Medical Translators and Interpreters Association (IMTIA) of Fu Jen Catholic University.